LightningBlox/Toxic/README.md

 # License
 Toxic is licensed under MIT.
 # Legal
-This software is for educational purposes only, only try this if you own/have permission to DDoS it.
-If you use Toxic to DDoS servers that you do not own/have permission, then you will take all responsibility and be sent to jail.
+This software is for educational purposes only, only try this if you own/have permission to DDoS the server.
+If you use Toxic to DDoS servers that you do not own/have permission, then you will take all responsibility.